apache/flink/docs/apis/streaming/connectors/kafka.md

 For accessing both the key and value of the Kafka message, the `KeyedDeserializationSchema` has the following deserialize method ` T deserialize(byte[] messageKey, byte[] message, String topic, int partition, long offset)`.

-For convenience, Flink provides a `TypeInformationSerializationSchema` (and `TypeInformationKeyValueSerializationSchema`) which creates a schema based on a Flink `TypeInformation`.
+For convenience, Flink provides the following schemas:
+1. `TypeInformationSerializationSchema` (and `TypeInformationKeyValueSerializationSchema`) which creates a schema based on a Flink `TypeInformation`.
+2. `JsonDeserializationSchema` (and `JSONKeyValueDeserializationSchema`) which turns the serialized JSON into an ObjectNode object, from which fields can be accessed using objectNode.get("field").as(Int/String/...)().
+    The KeyValue objectNode contains a "key" and "value" field which contain all fields, as well as an optional "metadata" field that exposes the offset/partition/topic for this message.

 #### Kafka Consumers and Fault Tolerance